Low-level conflict afflicts Bahrain on third uprising anniversary

 “Everybody is entitled to peaceful activities, and this is guaranteed by the constitution,” said Alasomi.
 But, he stressed, violent means of change had no place in Bahrain.

+Other Gulf Arab monarchies have forestalled serious Arab Spring unrest through crackdowns on opposition Islamists and lavish handouts from huge oil revenues to potentially restive sections of the population, especially the young and jobless.

+Uprisings against entrenched autocracies elsewhere in the Arab world since 2011 have toppled four heads of state, while Syria has been shattered by an almost three-year-old civil war.

-Additional reporting by Yara Bayoumy; Writing by Sami Aboudi and Rania El Gamal; Editing by Ralph Boulton
+Additional reporting by Yara Bayoumy; Writing by Sami Aboudi; Editing by Mark Heinrich